shivam212/entry-management-software/README.md

 The emails were sent using smtplib and messages using the Twilio API.

 ## Contact Me
-You can contact me at - shivamsinha212@gmail.com .
+You can contact me at - shivamsinha212@gmail.com or erocodesenin@gmail.com .

+The other contributor is me only, I was using that ID to commit as I wanted to keep my work safe and private, the work is hosted on this as this also incudes all my other work.